snap-diff/snap_diff-capybara/CONTRIBUTING.md

 ## Merging to master

-Before merging to master, please have a member of the project review your changes, and make sure the tests are green in travis-ci.
+Before merging to `master`,
+please have a member of the project review your changes, and make sure the tests are green.